Smart shrimp farming

 Penaeus japonicus (KUP)

-More than hectare of filtration surface for each farming module
+Over one hectare of active filtration surface for each aquaculture module